Ruach/ruach.github.io/_posts/2021-05-28-O3-CPU-Decode.markdown

 ```

 The toDecode is declared as a wire class defined in the TimeBuffer class.
-Also, because the TimerBuffer is a template class,
+Also, because the TimeBuffer is a template class,
 it passes the FetchStruct that contains all fetch stage's information
 required by the decode stage.
 Let's take a look at the FetchStruct
 to understand which information is passed to the decode stage.